hakanensari/vacuum/README.markdown

     response.valid?

-The response parsed into a simple hash:
+Cast response as a hash:

     pp response.to_hash

-You will probably be more interested in particular nodes:
+Grab a node:

        response.node("Item"),
        response.node("Error")